-The Bay of Fundy offers a one-of-a-kind opportunity: To immerse yourself into the rich history, culture, wildlife and culinary delights of the Canadian Maritimes, all while wondering wildly at the highest tides in the world!
+The Bay of Fundy offers a one-of-a-kind opportunity: To immerse yourself in the rich history, culture, wildlife, and culinary delights of the Canadian Maritimes, all while wondering wildly at the highest tides in the world!

 The high and low tides that occur at the Bay of Fundy draw in thousands of visitors worldwide to marvel at the spectacle — and not to mention over 150 billion tonnes of water during each tide cycle.
 You can literally walk the sea beds at low tide and then climb into a kayak to experience high tide later that day.

-If you’re traveling in New Brunswick and wish to experience the Bay of Fundy, then there’s no better way to experience it than from the seat of your kayak or with a scenic boat tour of the Fundy coastline with Red Rock Adventure.
+If you’re traveling in New Brunswick and wish to experience the Bay of Fundy, then there’s no better way to experience it than from the seat of your kayak or with a scenic boat tour of the Fundy coastline.

-Read more below about my memorable adventures sea kayaking the St. Martins sea caves and viewing the spectacular Fundy coastline thanks to the guys over at Red Rock Adventure!
+Read more below about my memorable adventures sea kayaking the St. Martins sea caves and viewing the spectacular Fundy coastline thanks to the guys over at Bay of Fundy Adventures (formerly Red Rock Adventure).

 About Red Rock Adventure